zappi-tkn/Diana/README.md

 This is done to every letter, leaving: `NJNYT YMAYA AUTJM OBCUI SVQNO ECRNY KLB`

 Then, a columnar transposition using its key is performed, without null characters.
-This gives us our final result (put into codegroups): `JUVLA IYTMO ACRNA SKMBC YUNYO ENTQB YJN`
+This gives us our final result (put into codegroups): `NAURN USYTJ QLYCC MOOYT VKYMN BABEJ AIN`

 Decryption is this done in the opposite order.
 As DIANA is reciprocal, encryption is the same as decryption.
 However, columnar transposition is not.

 # Program usage
-Encryption: `Diana.Encrypt("MASTERMIND", "AQUICKBROWNFOXJUMPSOVERTHELAZYDOG")`
+Encryption: `Diana.Encrypt("MASTERMIND","AWAKENING", "AQUICKBROWNFOXJUMPSOVERTHELAZYDOG")`

-Decryption: `Diana.Decrypt("MASTERMIND", "JUVLAIYTMOACRNASKMBCYUNYOENTQBYJN")`
+Decryption: `Diana.Decrypt("MASTERMIND","AWAKENING", "NAURNUSYTJQLYCCMOOYTVKYMNBABEJAIN")`

 # Prerequisites
 PyCipher (https://pypi.python.org/pypi/pycipher)